 gmx_angle.c:119: error: for each function it appears in.)

 Did you try compiling?
 It doesn't work for me.

-#6 Updated by David Mobley almost 14 years ago
+#6 Updated by David Mobley about 14 years ago

 That compiles, but as far as I can tell it doesn't do anything.
 In particular,

 just using "-periodic" on a trajectory where the dihedral rotates more than

 360^o still gives me dihedrals running on 0 to 1500 degrees.

 I looked at the code and didn't see anything obvious, but I'm not used to